Egemen Pehlivan

-Muhammed Egemen Pehlivan (born 11 January 2000) is a Turkish professional footballer who plays as a midfielder for TFF Second League club Diyarbekirspor on loan from Fatih Karagümrük.
+Muhammed Egemen Pehlivan (born 11 January 2000) is a Turkish professional footballer who plays as a midfielder for TFF 2.
+Lig club Kastamonuspor 1966.

 Career

 Pehlivan is a youth product of İstanbul Gençlerbirliği, Kasımpaşa and Fatih Karagümrük.
 He signed his first professional contract with Fatih Karagümrük in the summer of 2020 for 5 years, and in his debut season helped them earn promotion into the Süper Lig.
-He made his professional and Süper Lig debut with Fatih Karagümrük in a 2-0 loss to Alanyaspor on 25 October 2020.
-He joined Bayrampaşaspor on loan for the 2021-22 season where he made 13 appearances.
-The following season 2022-23, he joined Sapanca Gençlikspor on loan in the TFF Third League.
+He made his professional and Süper Lig debut with Fatih Karagümrük in a 2–0 loss to Alanyaspor on 25 October 2020.
+He joined Bayrampaşaspor on loan for the 2021–22 season where he made 13 appearances.
+The following season 2022–23, he joined Sapanca Gençlikspor on loan in the TFF Third League.